brunocfalcao/larapush/README.md

 ### Features

-- Client <-> Server communications using Laravel Passport OAuth Client Access Grant tokens.
+- Client <-> Server communications using Laravel Passport OAuth Client Access Grant tokens (HTTP and not SSH).
 - Can run pre-scripts and post-scripts that you define (artisan commands, invokable classes, or custom methods).
 - Stores all output from your pre-scripts and post-scripts in folders inside your storage path.
 - Allows you to specify what codebase you want to upload (files, folders).
+- Allows you to have DELTA uploads, meaning only uploads the files that changed or are new.
 - Keeps all of your uploaded codebase inside versioned folders on your storage path.
 - Asks for a confirmation in case you are uploading to sensitive environments (like production).
 - Works on both UNIX and Windows web server operating systems.